University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part2.md

 ## Graph Genomes Practical: Part 2

-## Chelsea Matthews - modified from Yassine Souilmi
+##### _By Chelsea Matthews - modified from Yassine Souilmi_

 ### Learning Outcomes

+1. Have a basic understanding of genotyping and how we can extract variants from a graph constructed from a Multiple Sequence alignment.

-1. See how alignment parameters (in this case minimum read length match) can alter alignment rates.
+2. See how alignment parameters (in this case minimum read length match) can alter alignment rates.

-2. See how read alignment rates to a linear reference compare with alignment rates to a graph incorporating variants found within that population.
+3. See how read alignment rates to a linear reference compare with alignment rates to a graph incorporating variants found within that population.

-3. Have a basic understanding of genotyping.

-## Introduction

-One of the main goals for graph pan-genomes is to be able to use them as an alternative to a linear reference genome.
-In order to do this, we need to be able to align reads to them.
-We saw how this was done with a set of three reads in the first part of the practical.
-Today, we'll be aligning reads to a much larger graph and comparing the read alignment rate of these reads with the read alignment rate of the same reads to a linear reference genome.⋅
-This will hopefully show how read alignment rates are improved by aligning to a graph with some natural variation from the population built in.
-This improvement is due to the way that different paths through the graph represent different possible genomic sequences and so a graph is more likely to contain a genomic sequence that is more similar to the newly sequenced sample than a linear reference genome.⋅

 ### Getting (re)started